Mortuary Science

 ABFSE Self-Study Onsite Demonstration | pdf, 2017

 The Funeral Director, Level II Certificate consists of 33 credit hours: 12 in liberal arts and up to 21 credit hours in the funeral directing curriculum.
 The certificate program is for those students who want to limit their practice only to funeral directing.
 This academic program is designed to meet specific state or professional needs.
 It is not accredited by the American Board of Funeral Service Education.
-Students graduating from this program are not eligible to take the National Board Examination or any state board examination for which graduation from an ABFSE accredited program is required.
+Students graduating from this program will not have the academic credential for licensure in states where graduation from an ABFSE accredited program is required.

 Program Information